-Not everyone has the opportunity to spend a Christmas or Hannukah in Paris — but it's certainly an experience worth aiming for.
-This is especially true because of the warm, cheerful Alsatian-style lodges that appear each year across the city, and peddling everything from gingerbread to hand-made jewelry, spiced mulled wine to help keep your hands warm, and delicate Christmas decorations for the tree back home.
+Not everyone has the opportunity to spend a Christmas or Hannukah in Paris — but it can be a magical and warming experience, even if you're not religious.
+This is especially true because of the cheerful French-Alsatian-style lodges that appear each year across the city.
+These peddle everything from gingerbread to hand-made jewelry, spiced mulled wine to help keep your hands warm, and delicate Christmas decorations for the tree back home.

 Doubtless the most popular, and the largest, annual holiday market is on the sprawling Avenue des Champs-Elysées.
 In addition to hosting a large number of vendors, there's generally an ice-skating rink and a "Santa's Village" area that are perfect for keeping younger family members occupied.

 Other much-anticipated markets include one at St-Germain-des-Prés, another nearby the Trocadero/Eiffel Tower, and one that's particularly coveted for its artisanal Alsatian food items at Gare de l'Est, the city's easterly train station.